jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I was a theatre usher/projectionist back then and saw it all first hand.
 Most movies stunk: comedies, tradegies, dramas, suspense, usually fell flat.
 Theatres were over-priced and often empty.
 Customers were unhappy.
 The industry didn't care.
 They gave themselves lavish paychecks, banquets, and award shows.
 Any consideration of the upgrading their customers to the Internet Age was non-existant.

 So no, the industry wouldn't throw away the DVD.
 Instead, they doubledowned on it.
 Twice!
 They made HD-DVD and Blu-Ray (2006).
 The increased the dark majic of marketing, DVD packaging, and celebrity featurettes.
-The heck with internet streaming!

 In swoops today's internet Jedi on an ethernet chandlier.
 Unknown and unpaid technologists created BitTorrent sites, that although filled with computer viruses, bad picture quality, and poorly designed user interfaces, gave regular people movies on the internet.
 Here, the dark majic of DVDs, faced off against the majic of internet streaming.